Deep sequence models tend to memorize geometrically; it is unclear why: Implicit in-weights reasoning is learned

-We corroborate similar geometries in a variety of small graphs in \cref{fig:overview} and \cref{sec:tiny-graphs} through more direct visualizations.
-While these geometries help make sense of why implicit reasoning succeeds, it also leaves us with foundational questions, which we lay out in the next section.
+\ifarxiv While these geometries help make sense of why implicit reasoning succeeds, it also leaves us with a foundational question of why the model prefers one form of memory over the other.
+We elaborate on this in \S\ref{sec:emergence-global-geometry}.